Alexmhack/django_library/README.md

 you can use html in help_text argument

+BookInstance represents the specific copy of a book someone might borrow

 UUIDField is used for id field to set it as the primary_key of the model LOAN_STATUS has key-value pairs where values will be displayed to the users with corresponding keys stored in the database

 status has default 'm' because at first book is not in the shelves so not available, due_back is the date when the book is expected to be returned from the borrower

+Author model contains the first_name last_name DOB DOD(optional) and the ordering in model, str representation and reverse for the author